yokingma/search_with_ai/README.md

 2.**Edit** [.env.docker](https://github.com/yokingma/search_with_ai/blob/main/.env) **file.** in ```docker``` directory.

-> If you modify the .env.docker file, simply restart the Docker container for the changes to take effect.
+> After modifying the .env.docker file, restart the Docker container to apply changes.

 You must set at least one KEY.